Mary Fowler

 Mary Boio Fowler (/tpi/ BOY-oh; born 14 February 2003) is an Australian professional soccer player who plays for English Women's Super League club Manchester City and the Australia national team.
 Mainly a forward, she is also able to play as a midfielder.
-Regarded as one of the best young talents in women's soccer, she is known for her creativity on the ball.

-After being selected for Australia's 2023 World Cup squad, Fowler scored the winning goal in a pre-World Cup friendly against France in July 2023.

 Early life and education

-Fowler was born on 14 February 2003 in Cairns, Queensland.
-She is the third born of a family of five children.
-Mary is her paternal grandmother's name, while Boio is that of her maternal grandmother.
+Mary Boio Fowler was born on 14 February 2003 in Cairns, Queensland, the third of five children.
 Fowler's father, Kevin, is from Dublin, Ireland.
 Her mother, Nido, is from Kira Kira, a village within greater Port Moresby, Papua New Guinea, where the couple met.

 As a young child, Fowler attended Holy Cross Primary School in Cairns.
 Her favourite school subject was maths.
 Her parents chose not to have a television set at home, and so she and her siblings engaged in other forms of entertainment, such as kicking a football around at Trinity Beach near Cairns after school.

-As a child, Fowler was interested in drawing, writing poetry, dressing up and acting in little shows with her siblings.
-In 2023, she told The Sydney Morning Herald:
+As a child, Fowler was interested in drawing, writing poetry, dressing up and acting in little shows with her siblings, and enjoyed being creative.

-"From a young age, I just really enjoyed being creative and being a bit wild and different in that sense.
-And I would say with the creative side, I do try to be a creative footballer.
-And I’m just being myself out there, even if that means being a bit different."

 Fowler began playing football at the age of seven.
 While still at school, she was a member of boys teams for Saints FC as well as Leichhardt FC in the local Cairns league.
 She was selected to play for the Queensland state under-12s team at 10 years of age.
 A year later, she moved with her family to the Netherlands where they lived for three years, during which she was signed to BVV Barendrecht and learnt to speak Dutch fluently.

 At age 14, Fowler returned to Australia with her family and began attending Wollongong High School of the Performing Arts.
 Later, she played for Bankstown City in the NSW Women's National Premier League.
 In 2019, aged 16 years, Fowler signed her first professional contract with Adelaide United and relocated to South Australia to begin her football career.